 2) What is eCommerce Supply Chain Management?

-A basic guide to eCommerce supply chain management will tell you that it refers to procurement, production and distribution of goods for sale.
+A basic guide to eCommerce supply chain management will tell you that it refers to the procurement, production and distribution of goods for sale.
 However, we’re here to give you an advanced guide, designed to let you take your business growth to the next level.

 Looking deeper into how your supply chain works, you’ll find that each of these major functions contains a plethora of activities that need to be completed.
 Supply chain management essentially means that you must take control of your goods from the moment you get the raw materials to create them.
 You then need to oversee the creation of your products and their movement to warehouses.